-Since there is an increase in impervious area on the project site, stormwater detention will be designed to handle storm water runoff from the 100-year Storm.
-The project would require 15,855 cubic feet of storage due to the increased imperviousness of the site for the 100-year storm event.
-The discharge is limited to the pre -existing condition.
+Since there is an increase in impervious area on the project site, stormwater detention has been designed to handle storm water runoff from the 100-year Storm.
+The project would require 15,855 cubic feet of storage due to the increased imperviousness of the site for the 100-year storm event based on this method.
+The discharge is limited to the pre-existing condition.
 With the proposed detention system, the effects of the increase in impervious area have been negated.
-Calculations are shown in Appendix A.
+Calculations are shown in Appendix A and will be revised for the Final Development Plan study where the methodology will meet the City of Lee's Summit's standard for Comprehensive Control as specified in section 5600 of the KCAPWA.
+The current underground detention system will consist of open-bottom chambers with appropriate subgrade to consider the 40-hour extended detention for water quality.
+An above ground system is being considered for the Final Development Plan.